rust-lang/reference/src/attributes/codegen.md

 #### `wasm32` or `wasm64`

-`#[target_feature]` may be used with both safe and [`unsafe` functions][unsafe function] on Wasm platforms.
+Safe `#[target_feature]` functions may always be used in safe contexts on Wasm platforms.
 It is impossible to cause undefined behavior via the `#[target_feature]` attribute because attempting to use instructions unsupported by the Wasm engine will fail at load time without the risk of being interpreted in a way different from what the compiler expected.

 Feature               | Implicitly Enables  | Description
 ----------------------|---------------------|-------------------